Lombardy wine: Oltrepò Pavese

+Archaeological findings testify the spread of the vine in Oltrepò Pavese already in Roman times and this culture was maintained during the early Middle Ages by the monks of Bobbio Abbey, who between 862 and 865 were owners of vineyards in the Staffora Valley.
+Since the XI-th century, the viticulture, thanks to the impulse of the great monasteries of Pavia, knew particular development above all in the first hill belt.
+Some ecclesiastical institutions, such as the monastery of San Pietro in Ciel d'Oro, which at least since 974 owned vineyards and winepresses near San Damiano al Colle, extended the culture of vine in the area, producing wines that, thanks to the Po and Ticino, were then transported to Pavia, where the part not absorbed by the consumption of the monks was destined for trade.

 The Oltrepò Pavese region is responsible for more the half of all wine produced in the Lombardy region as well as two-thirds of its DOC-designated wines.
 This region along the Po Valley was once a part of the Piedmont but has always had Milan as its primary market.
 Today it produces a DOCG sparkling wine with its Pinot nero (Pinot noir) grapes and a rose sparkling wine denominated Cruase.
 In addition to sparkling wines, the Oltrepò Pavese also produces red wines from the Pinot nero, Barbera, Croatina, Uva Rara and Vespolina.
 There are some small plantings of Cabernet Sauvignon that are starting to appear as varietal wines.
 The white wines of the region are made from Riesling Italico (Welschriesling), Riesling (Riesling Renano), Chardonnay, Cortese, Malvasia, Moscato, Pinot grigio and Sauvignon blanc.
 The Pinot nero grape is also vinified as a rose and as a white, non-sparkling wine in addition to being made as a standard red wine.

 The sparkling wines of the region are made in several styles.
 The wines labeled metodo classico are made according to the méthode champenoise of the Champagne region.
 The wines are composed primarily of Pinot nero with up to a 30% blend of Chardonnay, Pinot bianco and Pinot grigio.
 Slightly sparkling frizzante styles are made from several of the region's red and white wine grapes including the dry Buttafuoco style and the semi-sweet Sangue di Giuda (meaning Judas' blood) both made from the Croatina grape, known locally as Bonarda.
 The Moscato grape is also made into a frizzante style as well as liquoroso fortified wine and passito dessert wine.